-where $x_{-1} = x_{p-1}$, $x_{0} = x_{p}$, and $x_{p+1} = x_1$ and $F$ is a forcing constant which determines the level of nonlinearity and chaos in the series.
-Example series for two settings of $F$ are displayed in Figure \ref{timeplots}.
-We numerically simulate the Lorenz-96 model with a sampling rate of $\Delta_t = 0.05$, which results in a multivariate, nonlinear time series with sparse Granger causal connections.
+where $x_{t(-1)}=x_{t(p-1)}, x_{t 0}=x_{t p}, x_{t(p+1)}=x_{t 1}$ and $F$ is a forcing constant that determines the level of nonlinearity and chaos in the series.
+Example series for two settings of $F$ are displayed in Figure \ref{Fig4}.
+We numerically simulate a $p = 20$ Lorenz-96 model with a sampling rate of $\Delta_{t}=0.05$, which results in a multivariate, nonlinear time series with sparse Granger causal connections.

-Average area under the ROC curve (AUROC) results across five simulation seeds are shown in Table \ref{lorenz_sim} for both the cMLP and cLSTM models for two different data set lengths, $T \in (500,1000)$, and forcing constants, $F \in (10,40)$.
-We use $m = 10$ hidden units for both methods.
+Using this simulation setup, we test our models' ability to recover the underlying causal structure.
+Average values of area under the ROC curve (AUROC) for recovery of the causal structure across five initialization seeds are shown in Table~\ref{Table1}, and we obtain results under three different data set lengths, $T \in(250,500,1000)$, and two forcing constants, $F \in(10,40)$.

+We compare results for the cMLP and cLSTM with two baseline methods that also rely on neural networks, the IMV-LSTM and leave-one-out LSTM (LOO-LSTM) approaches.
+The IMV-LSTM \cite{guo2018interpretable}, \cite{guo2019exploring} uses attention weights to provide greater interpretability than standard LSTMs, and it detects Granger causal relationships by aggregating its attention weights.
+LOO-LSTM detects Granger causal relationships through the increase in loss that results from withholding each input time series (see Appendix).

+We use $H = 100$ hidden units for all four methods, as experiments show that performance does not improve with a different number of units.
 While more layers may prove beneficial, for all experiments we fix the number of hidden layers, $L$, to one and leave the effects of additional hidden layers to future work.
-For the cMLP, we use the hierarchical penalty with model lag of $K = 5$; see Section \ref{hcomp} for a performance comparison of several possible penalties across model input lags.
+For the cMLP, we use the hierarchical penalty with model lag of $K = 5$; see Section \ref{subsec_quantanalysispenalty} for a performance comparison of several possible penalties across model input lags.